kenahoo/docs.influxdata.com/content/enterprise/v1.2/guides/rebalance.md

 replication factors, but some of the specific, user-provided values will depend on that cluster size.

-Rebalance Procedure 1 focuses on how to rebalance a cluster to expand the disk size on the two original data nodes and increase the cluster's write throughput.
+Rebalance Procedure 1 focuses on how to rebalance a cluster after adding a data node to expand the total disk capacity of the cluster.
 In the next steps, you will safely move shards from one of the two original data nodes to the new data node.